keymetrics/doc-pm2/en/runtime/guide/entrypoint.md

 # Entrypoint

-The **entrypoint.js** makes you precisely contol your application flow and organize the link between the Node.js runtime and PM2.
+The **entrypoint.js** lets you precisely contol your application flow and organize the link between the Node.js runtime and PM2.

 ## Entrypoint base class